magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 connection.
 This avoids the need for application-level code to negotiate who should be the one to open it.
 The Leader/Follower distinction is private to the Wormhole internals: applications are not obligated to pick a side.
-Applications which need to negotitate their way into asymmetry should send a random number through the control channel and use it to assign themselves an application-level role.
+Applications which need to negotiate their way into asymmetry should send a random number through the control channel and use it to assign themselves an application-level role.